- Analytics

 Data analytics is an ongoing process.
 Continuously revisit your objectives, collect new data, and refine your analysis methods to ensure your organization stays informed and adapts to changing circumstances.

-Disclaimer: Keep in mind that the data analytics process may vary depending on the specific needs and goals of your organization, as well as the tools and technologies employed in the analysis.
+Disclaimer: The data analytics process may vary depending on your organization's specific needs and goals and the tools and technologies employed in the analysis.

 2. How do the data analytics types differ from each other?